-This page is used to describe all the additional API which exists as part of the Contract SDK
+This page is used to describe all the additional APIs which exists as part of the Contract SDK.

 To use the